Education and Child Study

 EDC 556 Learning in Classrooms (4 Credits)

 What makes a good teacher?
 What makes a good student?
 This course combines perspectives on child and adolescent development with cognitive science to examine how principles of educational psychology can be applied to the classroom.
-Students will critically read educational research and apply major course concepts to case studies.
+Students read educational research and apply major course concepts to case studies.
 This course requires fieldwork.

 Summer